-- f.
+- d.
+Car papers: Car title, a copy of your car registration and insurance cards.
+Most major insurance providers also have an app to access your cards through your phone.
+Download it now so you don't have to worry about it later! - e.
+Pet papers: Vaccine info, recent vet paperwork, prescriptions.
+You will need this if you have to board them while evacuated. - f.
 Education documents: Student transcripts, report cards, etc. - g.
 Bank stuff: Tax forms, extra checkbook, etc. - h.
 Chargers: External battery pack for your phone, car charger.
 Car power inverters are also handy and are around \$15 online.

-Klie's Power/Charger Pro Tips

-"When a storm's coming, I start charging everything asap.
+Klie's Power/Charger Pro Tip: "When a storm's coming, I start charging everything asap.
 First, I plug in my phone's portable battery pack to get it fully ready.
-You can buy those pretty cheap on the internet these days.
+You can buy those pretty cheap these days.